Wisconsin’s Site Evaluation Program: Increasing Tenant and Homeowner Environmental Health Literacy Mini-Grant

 Houses on Burleigh Street in Milwaukee

-Funding available for community-based organizations to increase tenant and homeowner environmental health literacy
+Mini-grants for local health departments and community-based organizations to increase tenant and homeowner environmental health literacy

-The Wisconsin Site Evaluation Program at the Wisconsin Department of Health Services is offering mini-grants of up to $15,000 each to help community-based organizations (CBOs) implement new, innovative, expanded, or enhanced interventions to increase tenant and homeowner environmental health literacy.
-We are seeking applications from CBOs interested in addressing environmental health hazards and their impact on housing.
-Health equity and environmental justice are priorities, and should be at the center of the project planning and implementation.
-The deadline to apply for this funding is December 13, 2024.
+In 2024 and 2025, the Wisconsin Site Evaluation Program at the Wisconsin Department of Health Services offered mini-grants of up to $15,000 each to help local health departments and community-based organizations (CBOs) implement new, innovative, expanded, or enhanced interventions to increase tenant and homeowner environmental health literacy.
+Projects prioritize health equity and environmental justice.

 Background